ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sd_preparation.md

     - The hekate config file: <a href="../../../files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a>
     - The 90dns DNS redirection config: <a href="../../../files/emummc.txt" download>emummc.txt</a> (Optional) (Best to use this, if you do not want to play online in CFW) (It will block normal online play)
     - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
+    - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">fuse-primary.bin payload for launching Atmosphere</a> (Download the `fuse-primary.bin` payload of Atmosphere.)
     - The latest release of <a href="https://github.com/shchmue/Lockpick_RCM/releases" target="_blank">Lockpick_RCM</a> (Download the `Lockpick_RCM.bin` release of Lockpick)
     - The latest release of <a href="https://github.com/J-D-K/JKSV/releases" target="_blank">JKSV</a> (Download the `JKSV.nro` release of JKSV)
     - The latest release of <a href="https://github.com/mtheall/ftpd/releases" target="_blank">FTPD</a> (Download the `ftpd.nro` release of FTPD)